OUR PURPOSE

 WHAT WE DO

-• Preserving the roots of Oaxaca’s Indigenous foods and beverage cultures means addressing the misinterpretation and erasures of our stories.
+Preserving the roots of Oaxaca’s Indigenous foods and beverage cultures means addressing the misinterpretation and erasures of our stories.
 We completed a Community Based Participatory Research (CBPR) project that sheds light on the stories that challenge dominant narratives.
-Findings will be available in 2024.
+Findings are forthcoming.

 Our cultural education programs offer space for group learning, where we all get to share knowledge as it relates to cultural preservation, food justice, and equitable futures.